Mission Leopard, to improve human and leopard coexistence which in turn improves ecosystems and life for all.

 - State of the art technology enabling early warning systems (EWS) and critical data.

 With regard to the camera technology aspect of LeopardEye, WildTiger expresses a huge thanks to the Katie Adamson Conservation Fund (KACF) for their support during development and implementation.
-KACF as a conservation body parallel our philosophy that working alongside communities which are facing coexistence challenges is to key to protecting lives of both people and wildlife.
+KACF as a conservation body parallels our philosophy that working alongside communities which are facing coexistence challenges is to key to protecting lives of both people and wildlife.

 Another evolving aspect is forensic analysis using genetics.
 WildTiger works closely with Prajwol Manandhar (image below) of the Center for Molecular Dynamics Nepal (CMDN) as he further develops DNA sequencing of the Indian leopard, panthera pardus fusca.
 Prajwol heads the Kathmandu Leopard Project which is the first genetic based survey of leopards in the region.
-In a joint initiative, WildTiger supported Prajwol and the Divisional Forest Office in Arghakhanchi District (Nepal) in achieving the first individual identification of a serious conflict leopard with a DNA match obtained from the big cat and a human victim.
+In a joint initiative, WildTiger collaborated with Prajwol and the Divisional Forest Office in Arghakhanchi District (Nepal) in achieving the first individual identification of a serious conflict leopard with a DNA match obtained from the big cat and a human victim.
 WildTiger strongly advocates the use of genetic analysis as a tool in human-wildlife conflict mitigation and combating wildlife crime.
-We’ll bring further updates as Prajwol and Jack Kinross collaborate in development and implementation of LeopardEye in appropriate applications.
+We’ll bring further updates (February 2023) as Prajwol and Jack Kinross collaborate in development and implementation of LeopardEye in appropriate applications.

 Prajwol Manandhar of CMDN in the field.
 His work developing leopard DNA sequencing is vital for the future of the Indian Leopard, the main sub-species of South Asia.